idvorkin/idvorkin.github.io/_d/diet.md

 ### Juice fasting - [Fat sick and nearly dead](http://ighealth.blogspot.com/2011/08/fat-sick-and-nearly-dead.html)

 ### The weight pledge - [down to 149 lbs](http://ighealth.blogspot.com/search/label/weight_update)

+- Tough pattern.
+Gorge at the start of the month, then drop hard, w/cutting
+- Super hard on the transitions

+### Post Corona Virus

+- Nothing crazy, just low calories
+- Added Hard cardio once Gym re-opened
+- Staying low avoiding the in and out transitions
+- Lots of porpcorn
+- Only sads at work.

 ## Great lo-cal foods